kitsonk/dojo2-boilerplate-package/README.md

 ### main.js

 Normally this is the main module of the package and could require other modules.
-This can be overridden by changing the `main` property in the `package.json`, but most consumers of a package would expect this module to provide the "basic" functionality of the package.
+This can be changed by changing the `main` property in the `package.json`, but most consumers of a package would expect this module to provide the "basic" functionality of the package.
+If it is more appropriate for your package to not have a "main" module, you must still point in the `package.json` to at least a file.

 ### doc/